 Soft on the inside and crunchy on the outside, Japanese Croquettes called Korokke are my absolute favorite Japanese food.
 This is my mother’s best recipe and I’ll share her secrets with you in this recipe.

-Put the water and potatoes in a large pot and cover with the lid slightly ajar to prevent boiling over.
+Put the cold running water and potatoes in a large pot and cover with a lid slightly ajar to prevent boiling over.
 Turn on the heat to medium and bring it to a boil; this will take about 15 minutes.
-Reduce the heat to maintain a gentle boil and cook until done, about 15–20 minutes.
+Once boiling, reduce the heat to maintain a gentle boil and cook until done, about 15–20 minutes.
+You have 30 minutes to complete the next step!

 To Cook the Onions and Meat